Manoui/website/index.md

 ## Take your bets!

 Now it is your turn to take guesses on what makes the fame of a quote by selecting some parameters and seeing their distribution across famous and ‘non-famous’ quotes.
 You can see parameters at the speakers level, as well as at the quote level.
-Indeed, using [TextBlob](https://pypi.org/project/textblob/0.9.0/) a natural language processing (NLP) library we defined the polarity and subjectivity of a quote.
-Polarity scores were calculated on the quotes and range from -1 (negative) to 1 (positive), with 0 representing neutral quotes.
-Subjectivity scores range from 0 to 1 and we consider subjective quotes with a score above 0.5 (subjective quotes express an opinion or feeling as opposed to factual quotes).
+Using [TextBlob](https://pypi.org/project/textblob/0.9.0/) a natural language processing (NLP) library we defined the polarity and subjectivity of a quote.
+Polarity score range from -1 (negative) to 1 (positive), with 0 representing neutral quotes.
+Subjectivity score range from 0 to 1 and we consider subjective quotes with a score above 0.5 (subjective quotes express an opinion or feeling as opposed to factual quotes).
-So, which individual features do you predict can differentiate famous from non-famous quotes? (more info about the features under the figure)
+So, which individual features do you think can differentiate famous from non-famous quotes? (more info about the features under the figure)

 {% include proportion_features_famous_nonfamous.html %}

 The jobs are defined as followed:
-* POLITICS: 'POLITICIAN', 'JUDGE', 'LAWYER', 'SOCIAL ACTIVIST' etc
+* POLITICS: politician, judge, lawyer, social activist etc
-* NEGATIVE_CONNOTATION_JOB:'PORNOGRAPHIC ACTOR', 'MAFIOSO', 'POKER PLAYER', 'EXTREMIST' etc
+* NEGATIVE_CONNOTATION_JOB: pornographic actor, mafioso, poker player, extremist etc
-* MEDIA_ARTS: 'COMEDIAN', 'SINGER', 'PRESENTER' etc
+* MEDIA_ARTS: comedian, singer, presenter etc
-* MEDIA_SCIENCE: 'INVENTOR', 'ASTRONAUT' etc (such as Elon Musk)
+* MEDIA_SCIENCE: inventor, astronaut etc (such as Elon Musk)
-* ARTS: 'PHOTOGRAPHER', 'FILM DIRECTOR', 'PAINTER' etc
+* ARTS: photographer, film maker, painter etc
-* SPORTS: 'ATHLETES', 'SOCCER PLAYER', 'COACH' etc
+* SPORTS: athletes, soccer player, coach etc
-* SCIENCES: 'PHYSICIAN', 'CHEMIST' etc
+* SCIENCES: physician, chemist etc

 Also, you may want to consider combining some features.
 What do you observe ?